libvips/node-vips/README.md

 I know almost nothing about node, this is just a proof-of-concept experiment.

-At the moment it can create and set/get a bool gvalue and that's it.
+At the moment it can create and set/get gvalues and that's it.

 # See also